sadiejay/portfolio/README.md

 - Animations really do liven up the site a bit.
 I figured out how to make that static arrow a boucing scroll down.
 I'm also liking the look of the `margin-top: 20vh` on the h2.
 Give each section a space to breathe and when the site links are clicked there's space on the top of the screen.
   - Also, when did `scroll-behavior: smooth;` become a thing??

+**UPDATE: 26 Jul 2022**
+- Paired with [Jörn](Narigo) Ran the scripts in the package.json file that were there from the HTML5 template.
+I didn't even remember they exsisted hahah
+- Added the package-lock.json updates to the project from the `npm install`
+- Added an action that will build the project from any branch and deploy tot gh-pages thus allowing to have changes hosted without having to manually push to gh-pages
+- Create a CNAME file in the `dist` to redirect the from `sadiejay.github.io` to my new custom domain using `echo "www.sadiejay.online" > dist/CNAME`

 ### Built with